 Working Lands Director

-When I’m not studying birds, plants, and soils on rangelands, I enjoy playing outdoors with my husband and our chocolate lab.
+When I’m not studying birds, plants, and soils on rangelands and farmlands, I enjoy playing outdoors with my husband and our dogs.

 Email: Elizabeth (Libby) Porzig